 PBS Kids is completely free and introduces children to the digital world in an educational and engaging way.

-With many of these services giving platforms like Netflix, Hulu, and Disney Plus a run for their money, it’s easy to see why more and more of us are opting for these free streaming sites rather than the subscription-based services also available to us.
+We hope you found what you were looking for on this list of the best free TV apps and free streaming services.
+With many of these services giving platforms like Sling TV, Netflix, Hulu, and Disney Plus a run for their money, it’s easy to see why more and more of us are opting for these free streaming sites rather than the subscription-based services also available to us.

-After checking out some of these free streaming services, you might find that your favorite shows or movies are available to watch for free.
-If so, you could save yourself the monthly or annual subscription cost of a paid-for service, or your regular cable TV subscription fee.
+After checking out some of these free TV apps and free streaming services, you might find that your favorite shows or movies are available to watch for free.
+If so, you could save yourself the monthly or annual subscription cost of a paid-for service, or your regular cable television subscription fee.